-Fenn, a Republican, was the representative for Connecticut's 1st congressional district from 1927 to 1931.
+Fenn was the representative for Connecticut’s 1st congressional district and was a Republican.
+He served from 1927 to 1931.

 From Apr 1921 to Mar 1931, Fenn missed 189 of 830 roll call votes, which is 22.8%.
 This is worse than the median of 17.8% among the lifetime records of representatives serving in Mar 1931.
 The chart below reports missed votes over time.

 We don’t track why legislators miss votes, but it’s often due to medical absenses, major life events, and running for higher office.

 |Dec 1921-Feb 1922||48||21||43.8%||77th|